drmartinezrabert/EcoSysEM/README.md

 - **Pandas**.
 Pandas is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.
 For more info and tutorials, click [here](https://pandas.pydata.org/).
 - **Matplotlib**.
 Matplotlib is a library for creatinc static, animated and interactive visualizations in Python.
 For more info and tutorials, click [here](https://matplotlib.org/).
 - **SciPy**.
 SciPy is a collection of mathematical algorithms and convenience functions built on NumPy .
 It adds significant power to Python by providing the user with high-level commands and classes for manipulating and visualizing data.
 For more info and tutorials, click [here](https://scipy.github.io/devdocs/tutorial/index.html).
+- **iteration_utilites**.
+Iteration_utilities is a collection of functional programming based on and utilizing iteratiors and generators.
+Most of the functions are inspiered by the _itertools_ module, but implemented in C to achieve a better overall performance.
+For more info and tutorials, click [here](https://iteration-utilities.readthedocs.io/).

 [🔼 Back to **Contents**](#readme-contents)